pathbox/Architecture/README.md

 # Architecture
-I build many architectures here that they contain different language, function, architecture and area
+I build many architectures here that they contain different language, function, architecture and area.
+It make me be close to them.